Integration

 Other: Countries, Country Milestones, Protocol Deviations, Safety Events, Contacts, Action Items

-Additional KPI metrics and data points (e.g., queries, custom fields) can also be configured as needed.
+Additional KPI metrics and custom fields can be configured as needed.

-Answer: Once deployed, Connectors are actively monitored by TI’s support team.
-Dedicated communication channels (e.g., chat groups or direct contacts) are set up for real-time issue handling.
-Additionally, TI coordinates with vendor teams to stay ahead of any changes that may impact integration.
+Post-deployment, connectors are actively monitored by TI’s support team.
+Dedicated communication channels are established for real-time issue handling, and TI coordinates with vendor teams to anticipate and manage changes that may impact integrations.